-- In addition there have been 1585 ASB incidents within the CI area accounting for 11.8% of the LPA total.
-This is a slight increase of 45 incidents (2.9%) from 2013. - A hotspot is occurring around Wilson Street/Brunswick Street accounting for 15.6% of the total ASB. - A further hotspot is occurring around Albert Road/Corporation Road accounting for 16.2% of offences within this area. - 10.15 In addition, hospital admission data provided by the NHS demonstrates that within the Middlehaven and Gresham wards of Middlesbrough, which form part of the Cumulative Impact area has the highest level of alcohol attributable admissions. - 10.16 The Licensing Authority consider that the Cumulative Impact Policy for the town centre area should be maintained as the density, number and type of licensed premises within this area are negatively impacting on crime and disorder, resulting in the high proportion of crime and anti-social behavior arising inside, outside and in close proximity to licensed premises.
+Having considered the evidence in the Cumulative Impact Assessment at Appendix 6 the Licensing Authority consider that the Area 1 Cumulative Impact Policy, for the town centre area should be in place as the density, number and type of licensed premises within this area are negatively impacting on crime and disorder, resulting in the high proportion of crime and anti-social behavior arising inside, outside or in close proximity to licensed premises.
 The Council is satisfied that there is good evidence that crime and disorder or nuisance are occurring in this location and are caused by the customers of the licensed premises, and that the cumulative impact of licensed premises in this location is evident.